 Am I automatically protected?

-No, you must declare that you qualify for the Federal Eviction Moratorium by signing the Declaration in English and submitting it to your landlord or the court.
+No, you must fill out the CDC Declaration in English and submit it to your landlord or the court.
+If you or someone you know is a Spanish speaker, you can read the CDC Declaration in Spanish, but you will need to submit it in English.
 Before submitting your Declaration, be sure to make a copy for your records.

 I have a court hearing scheduled.
 Should I go?

 If you already have a court date for an eviction hearing, you should give the Declaration to your landlord and also bring it with you to court.
 If you do not go to court, the Magistrate or Judge may not know that the eviction moratorium applies to you and you may be evicted.
 For questions and to apply for services, call Pisgah Legal Services at 828-253-0406, or apply online at www.pisgahlegal.org.

 Yes.
 Even though you cannot be evicted for non-payment of rent, you are still responsible for paying your rent.
 You must make an attempt to pay as much of the rent as possible each month, unless you cannot afford it or have another legal reason for withholding rent payments.